top of page

 How to do it:

-• Lie on your back, feet hip-width apart
+• Lie on your back, feet hip-width apart.

-• Hold 1–2 breaths, lower with control
+• Hold for 1–2 breaths, then lower with control.

-Common mistakes
+Common mistakes:

-• Lifting hips too high and loading the low back
+• Lifting hips too high and loading the low back.

-• Flaring ribs or holding breath
+• Flaring ribs or holding your breath.

 2. Dead Bug